 Between the ATP, WTA, Challenger Tour and ITF Futures events, there are matches played worldwide from January to November.
 Even in the closed season there are several exhibition events played, like the annual Mubadala World Tennis Championships which takes place in late December in Dubai and features several of the sport’s biggest names.

-As in all forms of sports betting, the odds are key.
-Odds determine how much a bettor will win from a wager, providing they are successful and have correctly predicted the outcome.
+As with all forms of sports betting, odds determine how much a bettor will win from any bet placed, providing they are successful and have correctly predicted the outcome.

-No matter how knowledgeable a bettor or a tipster may be, as all sporting events are open to human error, sports betting will never be an exact science.
-However the laws of probability do determine that an event is more or less likely to occur.
+No matter how knowledgeable a bettor or a tennis tipster may be, as all sporting events are open to human error, sports betting will never be an exact science.
+However the laws of probability do determine that an outcome is more or less likely to occur.

 What Do Tennis Betting Odds Mean?

-What do tennis betting odds represent?
+So let's begin with the common question, what do tennis betting odds represent?
 If a player is listed at odds of 1.75 to win a Grand Slam match, what does this mean?
-Betting odds represent a likelihood (often referred to as the ' implied probability' ) of a particular outcome occurring.
+Well, betting odds represent a likelihood (often referred to as the ' implied probability' ) of a particular outcome occurring.
 So if a player is listed at 1.75 to win a match, these odds reflect what the bookmaker believes that player's chances of winning the match are.

 So what are the chances a player listed at 1.75 will win the match?
 We can answer this with a simple formula: